townie/fredrikaverpil.github.io/_posts/2015-12-30-install-centos-7-remotely-using-kickstart-and-grub.md

 `ks=http://some-web-server.com/anaconda-ks.cfg` to specify the Kickstart file.
 This will cause the installation to complete automatically without requiring any input from you.

+If a package requires access to a specific repository, you can specify this in the Kickstart file:

+    repo --name="EPEL" --baseurl=http://dl.fedoraproject.org/pub/epel/7/x86_64/

+If you need to know the location of the Kickstart file, from within the Kickstart file (perhaps you wish to access anothe file relative to its location) ... you can read /boot/cmdline and parse it.
+Here's an example:

+{% highlight bash %}
+%pre --interpreter=/usr/bin/python
+cmdline = ''
+with open('/proc/cmdline', 'r') as myfile: cmdline = myfile.read()
+pieces = cmdline.split(' ')
+for piece in pieces:
+  if 'ks=' in piece:
+    KS_LOCATION = piece[ piece.rfind('ks=')+3 : piece.rfind('/') ]
+{% endhighlight %}